 Why Does My Parrot Growl?

-- Raised feathers, particularly in the neck
+- Raised feathers, especially on the neck.

-- Low, crouched posture
+- Low, crouched posture.

-- Wing flapping
+- Wing flapping.

 Why Is My Parrot Making Clicking Noises?